apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 way to safely update the AWS SDK version is to recompile Hadoop against the later version.

-The sole fix is to use the same version of the AWS SDK with which Hadoop was built.
+The fix is to use the same version of the AWS SDK with which Hadoop was built.

 This can also be caused by having more than one version of an AWS SDK JAR on the classpath.
-If the full `aws-java-sdk-bundle<` JAR is on the classpath, do not add any of the `aws-sdk-` JARs.
+If the full `bundle.jar` JAR is on the classpath, do not add any of the `aws-sdk-` JARs *except* for `aws-crt.jar` (which is required) and `eventstream.jar` which is required when using S3 Select.

 ### `java.lang.NoSuchMethodError` referencing an `org.apache.hadoop` class